-The obtained stiffness is $k \approx 2 N/\mu m$ which is close to the values found in the documentation and using the "static deflection" method.
+The obtain stiffness is $k \approx 2 N/\mu m$ which is close to the values found in the documentation and by the "static deflection" method.

-It is important to note that changes to the electrical impedance connected to the piezoelectric stacks affect the mechanical compliance (or stiffness) of the piezoelectric stack [3, chap.
+It is important to note that changes to the electrical impedance connected to the piezoelectric stacks impacts the mechanical compliance (or stiffness) of the piezoelectric stack [3, chap.
 2].